 NorCal Valuation Inc.

-for attorneys, law firms, CPA firms, corporations, financial institutions, and individuals.
+for attorneys, law firms, CPA firms, corporations, and business valuation professionals.
 Their equipment appraisal reports are structured to the scope of specific projects.
 They provide independent and unbiased services with the highest level of responsiveness to particular equipment and business asset valuation needs.

 Principal, Jack Young, ASA, CPA